kineticstoolkit/kineticstoolkit_doc/src/python_for_range_exercise4.md

     -------
     list[float]
         A list of speeds in m/s.
 This list is the same size as `position`.
-        Since speed cannot be calculated on first and last time, values of zero are returned for these times.
+        Since speed cannot be calculated for the first and last times, values of zero are returned for these times.

     """
 ```

 and test it with the following position values that were sampled at 100 Hz: